 - Good content is relevant.
 Every word you include on your website should tell the story of your brand, and should be immediately relevant to the needs of your consumer.

-- Finally, good content is easily digestible.
-Today’s internet users want information, and they want it fast.
-It’s imperative that you break down your information into bite-sized chunks as a courtesy to your readers.
-Just a glance should be enough to tell your visitors if they have come to the right place.
+- Finally, good content is easily digestable.
+Today’s website user wants information, and wants it fast.
+It’s imperative that you break down your information into bite-sized chunks as a courtesy to your reader.
+Just a glance should be enough to tell your visitor if they have come to the right place.

 The static components of your website are the most visible components of your digital storefront.
 It’s important that these static pages follow best practices for creating quality content.
 However, for most business owners, these pages are the easiest to write.
 A simple description of your business and services is easily written, because you know your business inside and out.

 A struggle many business owners face is creating quality content for the more fluid aspects of the site.
 For instance, the blog post.
 For that reason, we’ll now take a moment to look at the anatomy of a blog post and at the importance of developing a digital content strategy.

 You now know what content is, and what makes content good.
 But you may still be wondering how you can create a digital content strategy.
 Or, at an even more basic level, you may be wondering what a digital content strategy is.